-Assets held 5 Council Administration buildings 11 Halls 4 Child Care Centres 8 Council Depot buildings 8 Community Centres 15 Parks buildings 4 Residential buildings owned by Council Available Data Council undertook a Buildings Asset Valuation in 2011 by Sergon Building Consultants.
+Assets held 5 Council Administration buildings 8 Council Depot buildings 11 Halls 2 Libraries 4 Child Care Centres 8 Community Centres 15 Parks buildings Available Data Council undertook a Buildings Asset Valuation in 2011 by Sergon Building Consultants.
 The valuation included a condition assessment of all the building components which were summarised in the following buildings assets classes: Floors Building envelopes Fit-out Floor Fit-out Internal Screens Roof Mechanical Services Fire Services The valuation includes a condition assessment and condition is measured using a 1-5 rating system Main Findings Council's building assets are fully utilised and provided in accordance with industry design and safety standards where relevant.
 Councils building portfolio is generally in good condition, however as a result of a recent condition audit of the building assets existing funding will be reallocated internally to priority areas and to ensure that the building assets are maintained in accordance with the adopted community levels of service.
 Budget Implications Maintenance expenditure levels are considered to be adequate to meet current required community levels of service.
 The estimated expenditure for maintenance and renewals on building assets may increase as a result of the internal reallocation of funding.
 All new asset expenditure will effectively be funded from grants and/or developer contributions.
 An ongoing works program will be developed to ensure optimal asset renewal expenditure, to achieve the adopted network service levels.
 It is anticipated that the financial projections will be reviewed in line with this approach on an annual basis.

-3. Asset condition and estimated replacement value
+3. Asset Condition and Estimated Replacement Value